Manojs005/Sorting-Array/README.md

 # Sorting-Array
-sorting array  in descending using javascript
+sorting an array  in descending order using javascript